wixyFun/openSpace/README.md

-#openSpace game with GODOT engine and GDScript
+#openSpace game with GODOT engine and GDScript.